-The municipal budget for operations in 2023 reflects an increase of \$456,285 which requires a tax rate increase of 6.0%, however, to achieve a balanced budget that will meet the departmental needs reflected in the report, a tax rate increase of 14.22% is required, which will provide a total levy increase over 2022 of \$942,821.
+The municipal budget for operations in 2023 reflects an increase of \$456,285 which requires a tax rate increase of 6.0%.
+With Council endorsement of Draft #3 of the Operating and Capital Budget, the Municipality of Arran-Elderslie has achieved a balanced budget as per the projected increase in taxes.